jeevan11jacob-svg/task-manager-devops/README.md

 #### 2. Docker Compose Build

-The pipeline builds the application containers using the Docker Compose configuration and Dockerfiles.
+The pipeline builds the frontend and backend application images using the Docker Compose configuration and Dockerfiles.

 #### 3. Docker Compose Deploy